itenfay/DYFStore/README.md

 ### Notifications

-&emsp; `DYFStore` sends notifications of `StoreKit` related events and extends `NSNotification` to provide relevant information.
+`DYFStore` sends notifications of `StoreKit` related events and extends `NSNotification` to provide relevant information.
 To receive them, add the observer to `DYFStore`.

 #### Add and remove the observer